MJKR-Tech/rendr-frontend/react-website/README.md

 ### Run the Frontend

 After you have the backend running, go to the frontend and in the command line terminal, type `cd react-website` to change the directory to react-website.
 Then use the script `npm start` to start the frontend.
 A webpage should pop up and the application should be running.

+### Run with docker

+Step 1: Open a terminal and go to the react-website directory

+Step 2: Pull the docker image for the frontend using `docker pull mgrl22/rendr-frontend`

+Step 3: run `docker run -p 3000:3000 --name rendr-frontend mgrl22/rendr-frontend`